markuslw/GenNarrate/README.md

 ### 🧠 Inference Engine (Flask)
 > [!WARNING]
-> The inference engine is developed using Python 3.10.13.
+> The inference engine is developed using Python 3.10.16.
 Not higher, not lower.
+Use the environment.yml file to create the conda environment with the correct Python version and packages.

 Two shell scripts are provided to help run the inference engine on a remote server. `port_forward.sh` takes input and forwards a local port to a remote server and executes the Python script, while `kill_forwarding.sh` kills the process and the port forwarding.